rcompos/cowsaid/README.md

 * Environemntally variable: export GO111MODULE=on

 To run Cowsaid as a Go executable, follow these steps to build the binary.
-Note that the default dataset is 4082 lines.

 1. __Change to the cowsaid directory.__